leolana/turistou-api/README.md

 - Run `npm start build` to generated all JavaScript files from the TypeScript sources (There is also a vscode task for this called `build`).
 - To start the builded app located in `dist` use `npm start`.

-### Database Migration

-- Run `typeorm migration:create -n <migration-file-name>` to create a new migration file.
-- Try `typeorm -h` to see more useful cli commands like generating migration out of your models.
-- To migrate your database run `npm start db.migrate`.
-- To revert your latest migration run `npm start db.revert`.
-- Drops the complete database schema `npm start db.drop`.

 ### Database Seeding

 - Run `npm start db.seed` to seed your seeds into the database.